deep-sec/tw/styling-guide-snippet.md

 - **Time efficiency** - When we write in the same style, we can spend more time focusing on the content.

-- **Product transitions** - A user who is familiar with the Consul documentation that chooses to adopt Vault should not feel as though they need to learn an entire new language just to read the docs.
+- **Product transitions** - Users familiar with Consul documentation can adopt Vault without learning a new language.

 ## Guiding principles